An Integrated, Classical Curriculum

 Theology, “the study of God,” is the context by which all other texts are studied.
 The principal theological texts studied are the Bible and the Catechism of the Catholic Church.
 We also read selections from the Church fathers, documents of the Church councils, and papal encyclicals.

 The study of a foreign language is required of all students for three years.
-All students are required to take two years of Latin and thereafter may choose Latin III, Spanish, or Italian.
+All students are required to take two years of Latin and thereafter may choose Latin III or Spanish.
 If students have already studied a foreign language prior to high school, we try, as much as possible, to place them in the level appropriate to their proficiency, regardless of their grade.

 The Math & Science Program